FORKC/forkc.org/wp-content/plugins/tickera-event-ticketing-system/readme.txt

 - Added new hooks for developers
 - Changed function for retrieving associated event with a ticket instance

+= 3.2.8.8 =
+-Fixed issue with colors in ticket template elements

+= 3.2.8.7 =
+- Added age restriction check for GDPR compliance
+- Added TICKET_TYPE placeholder to attendee email
+- Fixed deprecated functions
+- Fixed issue with special characters in the ticket type ticket template element

+= 3.2.8.6 =
+- Code Maintenance

+= 3.2.8.5 =
+- Added Delete Info tab in Settings

+= 3.2.8.4 =
+- Added attendee e-mail address to the check-in app
+- Added new hooks and filters for developers
+- Added fix for checkbox fields (custom forms add-on) for latest update of WooCommerce

 = 3.2.8.3 =
 - Added new hooks for developers
 - Fixed issues with custom forms capabilities on some multisite installations